-These are my takeaways and personal perspective from a Fishburners ‘Learn From A Burner’ presentation given by Will Davies of Car Next Door (car sharing in Sydney, Brisbane, & Melbourne).
+These are my takeaways and personal perspectives from a Fishburners ‘Learn From A Burner’ presentation in 2017 given by Will Davies of Car Next Door, a car-sharing startup acquired by Uber in 2022.
 Note that very little editing has been done and that these notes aren’t comprehensive.

 “The sketchier our flyers look, the better the results.”